-While vendor due diligence is not typically conducted in Austria, it is becoming more common in auction processes involving larger target companies.
+While vendor due diligence reports or legal fact books are typically not conducted in Austria, they are becoming more common in auction processes involving larger target companies.

 Austrian purchase agreements commonly provide for escrows but not for deposits.

 Acquisition methods